-A vector is a quantity with both magnitude ( a number or “force”), and specific direction, usually represented by an arrow.
+A vector is a quantity with both magnitude (a number or “force”) and specific direction, usually represented by an arrow.
 Why does this matter?
-Because in your job search it is key to both have a direction as well as to find ways to keep moving further forward along that path.
+Because in your job search, it is key to have a direction and to find ways to keep moving further forward along that path.

-Having been in the job market for a short while and having found it frustrating, it’s easy to see how one can get eager, and desperately jump at any opportunity.
-It’s important to be patient and always ask whether this will add substance to my resume?
+Having been in the job market for a short while and having found it frustrating, it’s easy to see how one can grow eager and desperately jump at any opportunity.
+It’s important to be patient and always ask whether this will add substance to your resume.

-I am an English major with a degree in Journalism.
-I want to edit the next Harry Potter or interview Tyler Florence, and be paid for it, but if an opportunity doesn’t get me even remotely to what I want any closer to what I want, If I’m not a vector then I’m just wasting time.
+I am an English major with a degree in journalism.
+I want to edit the next Harry Potter or interview Tyler Florence and be paid for it, but if an opportunity doesn’t get me even remotely closer to what I want, it’s not for me.
+If I’m not a vector, then I’m just wasting time.

 So, things I have to remember: